pranscript/plex_bytesized/readme.md

 # Plex Server Setup

-Though many of you must have seen tremendously good wikis and tutorials on how to setup, this is obviously one of those too.
+Though many of you must have seen tremendously useful wikis and tutorials on how to set up, this is also one of those.
 But it is mainly focused on hosting on Bytesized-Hosting provider.
-Also, I will be linking most of the stuffs to other tutorials from where I got the information.
+I will also be linking most of the stuff to other tutorials from where I got the information.

 What is the end result?
   1. Rclone mount